kwaclaw/KdSoft.EtwListener/EtwEvents.PushAgent/deploy/ReadMe.md

 - The installer is shipped as a zip archive, with this file in it.

-- In addition you will also require two items:
+- In addition you will also require:

   1) A client certificate, required on new installations, can be re-used on updates.
      - The client certificate must be copied into this directory (once unzipped).